AnimaTed6422/IconLib/README.md

 Some Icons I designed
 </h3>
 <p align="center">
-Use:

-No Legal Action will be persued.
+Use:<br>No Legal Action will be persued.
 You can use these icons freely
 </p>